 Mendocino County Tourism Commission is organized as a California nonprofit public benefit corporation and has been recognized by the IRS as exempt from federal income taxes as described in IRC Section 501(c)(6) and have been determined not to be a private foundation under IRC Sections 509(a)(1) and (3), respectively.
-The Commission is also exempt from California filing fees under Revenue and Taxation Code Section 23701d by meeting the filing exception.
 The Commission is annually required to file a Return of Organization Exempt from Income Tax (Form 990) with the IRS and a California Exempt Organization Information Return (Form 199) with the State of California.